ruiqini/traj-opt-subdivision/README.md

 #### via CMake

 Our code was originally developed on Ubuntu 16.04.
-We provide the commands for installing TetWild in Ubuntu 16.04:
+We provide the commands for installing our project in Ubuntu 16.04:

 - Clone the repository into your local machine: